drewschield/venom_population_genomics/README.md

 * Analysis of copy-number variation
 * Population structure analysis
 * Demographic analysis
-* Population genetic diversity & differentiation
+* Population genetic diversity and differentiation
 * Signatures of selection
-* Recombination rate variation & linkage disequilibrium
+* Recombination rate variation and linkage disequilibrium
 * Analysis in R

 ### Software and dependencies